ayush12gupta/model_zoo/cGAN/README.md

 a single scalar representing the probability that x came form training data rather than Pg.

-G and D are both trained simultaneously: we adjust parameters for G to minimize log(1 − D(G(Z|Y)) and adjust parameters for D to minimize logD(X|Y), as if they are following the two-player min-max game with value function V (G, D):
+G and D are both trained simultaneously: we adjust parameters for G to minimize log(1 − D(G(Z|Y)) and adjust parameters for D to minimize log D(X|Y), as if they are following the two-player min-max game with value function V(G, D):

 ![Equation](https://miro.medium.com/max/1400/1*l2tSqFN0Afwizm4LgalCGg.png)